 We grow spiritually in order to become wise.
 And we become wise to grow spiritually.

 Throughout history, many wise people such as the yogis, shamans, and Buddhists practice certain ways to achieve wisdom.

 Though there are many stages of wisdom – the Holy One being the highest – each and every one of us can progress spiritually to new heights.

 The 5 Ways of the Wise Ones

-So what are the 5 practices of the spiritually wise ones?
+So what are the 5 ways of the spiritually wise ones?

 They are Solitude, Awareness, Clear Perception, Clarity, and Meditation.

 This is not a complete list but some of the things one may do to attain wisdom.